The Dangerous Summer

 The Dangerous Summer is a nonfiction book by Ernest Hemingway published posthumously in 1985 and written in 1959 and 1960.
 The book describes the rivalry between bullfighters Luis Miguel Dominguín and his brother-in-law, Antonio Ordóñez, during the "dangerous summer" of 1959.
-It has been cited as Hemingway's last book.
+It is one of two books Hemingway wrote about bullfighting, the other being Death in the Afternoon (1932).
+The Dangerous Summer has been cited as the last book Hemingway wrote, although at the time of his death in 1961, he had several unfinished manuscripts which were later published by his family.

 Background

-The Dangerous Summer is an edited version of a 75,000-word manuscript Hemingway wrote between October 1959 and May 1960 as an assignment from LIFE Magazine.
-Hemingway summoned his close friend Will Lang Jr. to come to Spain to deliver the story to LIFE Magazine.
+The Dangerous Summer is an edited version of a 75,000-word manuscript Hemingway wrote between October 1959 and May 1960 as an assignment from Life magazine.
+Hemingway summoned his close friend Will Lang Jr. to come to Spain to deliver the story to Life.
 The book was edited from the original manuscript by his American publisher Charles Scribner's Sons.
-A 30,000-word extract from the script was published in three consecutive installments in LIFE during September 1960.
+A 30,000-word extract from the script was published in three consecutive installments in Life in September 1960.

-Popular author James Michener (Tales of the South Pacific, Hawaii, Centennial, The Source, Poland) wrote the 33-page introduction which includes Michener's personal knowledge of bullfights and famous matadors, a comprehensive glossary of terms related to each stage of a bullfight, and unvarnished personal anecdotes of Hemingway.
+Author James Michener wrote the 33-page introduction which includes Michener's personal knowledge of bullfights and famous matadors, a comprehensive glossary of terms related to each stage of a bullfight, and unvarnished personal anecdotes of Hemingway.